Welcome to The Inner Circle, Can We’s conversation on cervical cancer

 I’ve had a hysterectomy.
 Do I still need cervical screening?

-If you’ve a partial hysterectomy, which preserves the cervix, you definitely need to continue cervical screening.
-If you’ve had a full hysterectomy (where your uterus was entirely removed), including the cervix, you don’t require cervical screening.
+If you’ve had a partial hysterectomy, which preserves the cervix, you need to continue cervical screening.
+If you’ve had a full hysterectomy (where your uterus was entirely removed including the cervix), you don’t require cervical screening.
+To be certain talk to your doctor to check if you need to continue cervical screening or not.

 People who don’t have a cervix are still able to get a test that is similar to the Cervical Screening Test (in that it can test for the presence of HPV and look for any changes to the cells of the vagina/front hole).
 Talk to your doctor about whether you need to continue having the test, it will depend on your medical history before you had the hysterectomy.